Be Sure Your Mat Cleaner Won’t Harm You, the Environment, or Your Mat

 Interestingly, placing your mat in the sun is a natural bleacher and disinfectant.

-You can also make your own disinfectant spray with water, rubbing alcohol, and a tiny amount of tea tree oil, or just tea tree oil and water.
+You can also make your own disinfectant spray with water, rubbing alcohol, and a tiny amount of tea tree oil, or, my favorite and what I use for my mat, just tea tree oil and water in a small spray bottle.
 Vinegar and water with a little lemon is also an effective recipe.

 Best Mat Wipes